Jagradwohl/Data-Science-Portfolio/README.md

 Table of Contents
 ____________________________________

+Capstone

+Data Analysis with Python

+Data Visualization with Python

+Databases and SQL for Data Science

+Machine Learning with Python

 Python for Data Science and AI

-Databases and SQL for Data Science